 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 1167.

 Apparent size of NGC 1167The following table reports NGC 1167 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1167 is a visual representation of it.

 The image below is a photograph of NGC 1167 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1167 - Lenticular Galaxy morphological classification
+NGC 1167 - Lenticular Galaxy in Perseus morphological classification

 Celestial coordinates and finder chart of NGC 1167